 “Would either or both of these simple procedures have consistently made money for the investors?
 The Table below reveals the results on both a percentage change basis and dollar return.”

-Still All About the Fundamentals
+Election Year Stock Markets: Still All About the Fundamentals

 I know that graph above looks tantalizing, but think about this.
 During the 2008 election cycle, if you invested on October 1 of 2006, until December 31st of 2008, your investments would have been down by 6.8%.
 We’ve seen a lot of fiscal and monetary policy lately that hasn’t done what it’s suppose to do or hasn’t had its desired effect.

 Remember, past performance does not guarantee future results.
 Nevertheless, it’s worth paying attention to historical trends in an election year and the stock market.